JuliaPy/CondaPkg.jl/README.md

 - `resolve(; force=false)` resolves dependencies.
 You don't normally need to call this because the other API functions will automatically resolve first.
 Pass `force=true` if you change a `CondaPkg.toml` file mid-session.
-- `setenv(cmd)` sets the environment of the command to the Conda environment.
 - `withenv(f)` returns `f()` evaluated in the Conda environment.
 - `envdir()` returns the root directory of the Conda environment.
 - `which(progname)` find the program in the Conda environment.